Vivendi loses U.S. appeal in long-running investor lawsuit

 The three-judge panel in its 91-page ruling also rejected various other arguments by Vivendi, including its contention that certain statements it made to investors constituted opinions that could be the subject of a lawsuit.

+Vivendi in a statement said it was grateful the court rejected a cross-appeal by the plaintiffs, who sought to expand the class.
+But the French company said it otherwise "strongly disagrees" with the decision and may take the case to the U.S. Supreme Court.

-Neither Vivendi nor lawyers for the investors immediately responded to a request for comment.
+Lawyers for the investors did not respond to a request for comment.

 Filed in 2002, the lawsuit contended Vivendi made false or misleading statements about the company's health following its $46 billion, three-way merger with Seagram Co and Canal Plus in 2000.